 Other Safety Equipment

-In addition to truck restraints, wheel restraints, and warning lights, there are several pieces of ancillary equipment that can help maintain warehouse safety.
-For example, barriers placed in and around the loading dock area can go a long way in preventing accidents.
-Dock plates and boards prevent slips and falls with a slip-resistant tread for safe loading and unloading.
-Yellow taping can also help alert drivers to what their limitations are, while bollards and columns inside of a warehouse create a protective perimeter to guide loading traffic and designate boundaries.
+In addition to the equipment listed above, there are several pieces of ancillary equipment that can help maintain warehouse safety.
+Yellow taping can also help alert drivers to what their limitations are, while track guards, bollards and columns inside of a warehouse create a protective perimeter to guide loading traffic and designate boundaries.

 General Warehouse Safety Tips

 Creating a safe warehouse environment involves not only purchasing the right equipment and conducting thorough training, but also fostering a company culture where warehouse safety is heavily emphasized.
 Establishing clear warehouse safety rules, setting strong loading dock safety policy procedures, and adhering to OSHA rules and regulations are all important steps toward a safer warehouse.

 Consider bringing in a third-party consultant with expertise in the area of warehouse and industrial safety.
 Expert safety consultants can assist you in formulating a safety plan that will minimize the risk of workplace accidents and financial losses.

 Also, work with your team to communicate safety priorities and come up with a warehouse safety checklist that they can utilize each day, as well as a separate loading dock safety checklist.
 Being open and direct about your focus on safety will encourage employees to follow in your footsteps and become safety ambassadors themselves.